apache/mxnet/scala-package/examples/src/main/scala/ml/dmlc/mxnetexamples/inferexample/objectdetector/README.md

 ## Infer API Details
 This example uses ObjectDetector class provided by MXNet's scala package Infer APIs.
 It provides methods to load the images, create NDArray out of BufferedImage and run prediction using Classifier and Predictor APIs.

+## References
+This documentation used the model and inference setup guide from the [MXNet Model Server SSD example](https://github.com/awslabs/mxnet-model-server/blob/master/examples/ssd/README.md).

 ## Next Steps